aweymo/cs_land/index.md

   media:
     image: uploads/2022/05/01/ten_12011903_b.png
     alt_text: ''
-- template: 2-column-text
+- template: 3-column-text
-  block: two-column-1
+  block: three-column-1
   col_1:
-    slug: m6
+    slug: m2
     content: This process involved retrieving the top <strong>40 items</strong> of each group based on relevance, or the greatest number of matches for each search term.
 The searches all followed the same formula, <strong>"_____ labor,"</strong>
       <strong>1880-1930</strong> date range, and <strong>Washington</strong> or <strong>Oregon</strong>
       state based publications.
 From these forty items, results were filtered down to <strong>10 items</strong> based on their locality.
+    headline: ''
+  col_2:
+    headline: ''
+    slug: M3
-Items that were reprints of stories outside of Washington and Oregon were removed.
+    content: Items that were reprints of stories outside of Washington and Oregon were removed.
 Documents generally focused on events within this area, but editorials on some national topics could be included if they provided insight into Pacific Northwest culture.
 These ten items were then separated into <strong>five earlier and later halves</strong>, demonstrating linguistic change over time.
+  col_3:
     headline: ''
-  col_2:
-    headline: ''
-    slug: m7
+    slug: ''
-    content: These are the bodies of text used to create the visualizations in the Findings.
-This method is still developing and being improved upon.
-This data and the overall project serves as a proof of concept towards future research.
+    content: ''
 - template: hero-banner-w-image
   block: hero-2
   headline: "<strong>Findings</strong>"